-The credit load for a full-time student is 9 credits per semester.
+The credit load for most full-time graduate students is 9 credits per semester.
+See exception for the Master of Accountancy program.

 Full-time enrollment in the Master of Accountancy program is 12 or more semester hours per semester.
 Students may not enroll in more than 18 semester hours in the fall or spring semesters, 16 semester hours in summer, eight semester hours in a single summer session, or four semester hours in a single January session.
 Students who have already completed a bachelor's degree at another regionally accredited college or university will work with the program director to develop an individualized plan for completing the required course work.